Katie Holmes Says Hillary Clinton Election Loss ‘Hurt’ Daughter Suri

 — Hillary Clinton Fans (@fans_clinton) March 29, 2017

-According to Katie Holmes, despite Suri’s hurt and Clinton’s unexpected and history changing election loss (or maybe because of it), it’s more important than ever to raise strong girls.
-And to ensure that our daughters are provided with the best possible education.
+According to Katie Holmes, despite Suri’s hurt and Clinton’s unexpected and history-changing election loss (or maybe because of it), it’s more important than ever to raise strong girls and to ensure that our daughters are provided with the best possible education.

 “We have to raise our girls to be very strong, not just for themselves, but to open the doors for other people.
 Because as hard as we think we have it, there’s so many women in the world that have it so much harder and we really need to be strong and help them.
 And help each other so that strength is number one and, having a great education.”